-In addition to all the tasks, as DoS you will be expected to teach a number of classes each week.
+In addition to all the tasks, as a Director of Studies, you will be expected to teach a number of classes each week.
 This is can range from maybe just 1 or 2 classes to 20 hours per week, depending on the school and how busy things are.
 If you find yourself short-staffed due to sickness or recruitment problems, you will be the one who has to step in, often with little or no notice, to make sure the classes go ahead.

 The DoS will often also be the one delivering demo classes to attract potential new students to the school and running placement testing for new students to determine which course they should be placed in, although you will also have the help of experienced teachers for these tasks.

-Working as a Director of Studies comes with a lot of challenges and is huge change for someone who is used to coming in to school, teaching, then going home.
+Working as a Director of Studies comes with a lot of challenges and is a huge change for someone who is used to coming to school, teaching, then going home.
 You may miss the classroom but the variety of skills you’ll build as DoS in addition to seeing your teaching team develop offers a similar sense of accomplishment and pride that a teacher sees in his or her students.
-For more on our director of studies positions, check out our latest ESL jobs here.